Marlins vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has four doubles, a triple, seven home runs, 31 walks and 15 RBI (32 total hits).
-He has stolen one base.
+- LaMonte Wade Jr has four doubles, a triple, seven home runs, 32 walks and 15 RBI (32 total hits).
+He has swiped one base.

 Wade Recent Games